Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 Modules are what makes items dynamic and changeable by users - they allow changing how the item looks or even works based on conditions or states the user can change.

-Each asset can have however many modules it wants, each identified by unique `id`.
-The effects from the modules are combined and order of modules is not important (except for the order of how they are displayed in the wardrobe UI).
+Each asset can have as many modules as wanted, each identified by unique `id`.
+The effects from the modules are combined, but the order of modules is not important (except for the order of how they are displayed in the wardrobe UI).

 There are several types of modules currently supported: